-The self-evaluation is submitted to the Chief Librarian, Ward Chipman Library or a specific position designated by September 1, each year by the Vice-President (Saint John).
-The Chief Librarian (Ward Chipman) or the person holding the position designated by the Vice-President (Saint John) shall discuss the self evaluation with the Librarian.
-These informal self evaluations and discussions shall not constitute a performance review under Article 43.
-The Chief Librarian (Ward Chipman) or the person holding the position designated by the Vice-President (Saint John), shall discuss with the Vice President (Saint John) the performance of librarians holding probationary appointments.
-The Vice President (Saint John) may seek the advice of the Director of Libraries (Fredericton) should it be necessary to have an opinion concerning the technical aspect of a librarian's job performance.
+The self-evaluation is submitted to the Director of Information Systems and Services (Saint John Campus Library) or a specific position designated by September 1, each year by the Vice-President (Saint John).
+The Director of Information Systems and Services (Saint John Campus Library) or the person holding the position designated by the Vice-President (Saint John) shall discuss the self-evaluation with the librarian or Archivist.
+These informal self-evaluations and discussions shall not constitute a performance review under Article 43.
+The Director of Information Systems and Services (Saint John Campus Library) or the person holding the position designated by the Vice-President (Saint John), shall discuss with the Vice-President (Saint John) the performance of librarians or Archivists holding probationary appointments.
+The Vice-President (Saint John) may seek the advice of the Director of Libraries (Fredericton) should it be necessary to have an opinion concerning the technical aspect of a librarian's or an Archivist's job performance.

-Librarians holding probationary appointments may be reviewed prior to the end of the first year of appointment and shall be reviewed prior to the end of the probationary appointment period.
-A Librarian may, for good cause, voluntarily request a deferral for up to a maximum of two (2) additional years.
-Such requests shall be considered on their merits by the appropriate Vice-President, and shall not be unreasonably denied.
-The Librarian shall, upon request and with reasonable written notice by the Director of Libraries (Fredericton), provide additional appropriate documentation not contained in the Official File for the purposes of review during the probationary appointment.
-The Librarian shall be assessed for satisfactory performance with respect to the criteria set out in Article 25E, using the procedures set out in Article 25C.
+The librarian or Archivist shall, upon request and with reasonable written notice by the Director of Libraries (Fredericton), provide additional appropriate documentation not contained in the Official File for the purposes of review during the probationary appointment.
+The librarian or Archivist shall be assessed for satisfactory performance with respect to the criteria set out in Article 25F, using the procedures set out in Article 25C.